Assessment, Treatment, and Research on Moral Injury in a Wide Range of Populations and Settings

 CMIC will will take place in the afternoons of June 8-10 on the Zoom platform.

 Registration is only $100.
 Your monetary investment in this conference will go towards supporting research and support programs for veterans.
 To register, go to: Registration Form.
-If you are planning to submit a presentation proposal, you should wait to register until we notify you of the status of your proposal.
+If you are receiving continuing education credit, you must add the Certificate of Attendance for $5.
 For the registration, you will receive:

 - Admission to all conference events.